mars-protocol/contracts/README.md

 # Mars Protocol
 This repository contains the source code for the core smart contracts of Mars Protocol.
 Smart contracts are meant to be compiled to `.wasm` files and uploaded to the [Terra](https://www.terra.money/) blockchain.

+## Bug bounty
+A bug bounty is currently open for these contracts.
+See details at: https://immunefi.com/bounty/marsprotocol/

 ## Verify contracts

 Follow these instructions to verify that the smart contracts that exist on chain correspond to a particular version of the contract's source code: